Asbestos in Joint Compounds

 Joint compound is a plaster-like substance, typically white in color, used to seal the joints made between two sheets of drywall.

-- Conceal dimples made from the drilling of screws
+- Concealing dimples made from the drilling of screws

 Joint compound came in two basic forms: traditional dry mixture and the ready-mixed product.

-Between the Second World War and the late seventies, asbestos was universally added to both forms of joint compound-this improved safety and made products less flammable.
-The asbestos content in joint compound varied but was generally between three and six percent.
+Between World War II and the early 1980s, asbestos was universally added to both forms of joint compound-this improved safety and made products less flammable.

 Companies known to manufacture asbestos-containing joint compounds include: